Updated: Jun 23

-I was in my early thirties when I was selected to the the musical director of the world famous Venetian Room at the San Francisco Fairmont Hotel.
+I was in my early thirties when I was selected to be the musical director of the world famous Venetian Room at the San Francisco Fairmont Hotel.
 This old fashioned supper club debuted in 1947 with Lena Horne being the first artist to grace the stage, and closed with Tony Bennett performing the last show New Year's Eve 1989.

 The gig was leading a ten-piece big band six nights a week, fifty-two weeks a year.
 We would play a little New York, New York and Satin Doll while guests dined on overpriced lobster served by union waiters with slightly stained red coats.
 Following dinner, the headliner would appear backed by a combination of their musicians plus mine, varying from show to show.